RayFoulk/RayCO/README.md

 # RayTL
-A Register-Transfer Level (RTL) circuit simulator framework similar to VHDL or Verilog, but purposefully much more limited in scope.
+Goal: A Register-Transfer Level (RTL) circuit simulator framework similar to VHDL or Verilog, but purposefully simpler and much more limited in scope.

 # Why?
 Mainly because I want to.
 I enjoy creating and using my own tools.